KiCAD-MCP-Server

 • Layer management

-• Component placement (with library integration needed)
+• Component placement with footprint library loading

 • Mounting holes and text annotations